Silver estrogen necklace showcasing the molecule’s intricate structure, perfect for science enthusiasts.

 FAQ

-A: Completely.
-Estrogen is one of the most structurally recognizable hormones.
-Anyone who studies endocrinology, reproductive biology, or organic chemistry knows this molecule intimately.
+Completely.
+Estradiol is one of the most structurally recognisable sex steroids.
+Anyone studying endocrinology, reproductive biology, organic chemistry, or toxicology knows this molecule intimately.
+The steroid skeleton itself is the teaching point.

-Q: Is this for someone in reproductive science?
+Is this a gift for someone in reproductive medicine?

 Molecules